Vaccination and Homeopathy

 5. The MMR controversy

-MMR is the only vaccine containing three live viruses that has ever been routinely used.
+MMR is the only vaccine containing three ‘live viruses’ that has ever been routinely used.
 Yet there have been no studies to look for problems that this might cause.
 None of the safety trials in the UK actively followed up the vaccinated children for more than six weeks and most did so for no longer than three weeks.
 This means that children are being used as guinea pigs.
-Common reactions to MMR are a fever, rash, diarrhoea, conjunctivitis (sticky eyes), drowsiness, irritability and arthritis.
+Common reactions to MMR include a fever, rash, diarrhoea, conjunctivitis (sticky eyes), drowsiness, irritability and arthritis.
 More convulsions occur after MMR than after any other vaccine routinely used in the UK.
-MMR may also cause a rare autoimmune bleeding disorder (ITP) in 1 in 25,000 vaccinations, encephalitis, and Guillain-Barré syndrome, and has been implicated in autism and bowel disease (Halvorsen, 2007, pp. 181-4).
-It has also been linked to an outbreak of aseptic meningitis in Brazil (Karpasea-Jones, 2006, p.
+MMR can cause a rare autoimmune bleeding disorder (ITP) in 1 in 25,000 vaccinations, other immune-related disorders, encephalitis, and Guillain-Barré syndrome, and has been implicated in autism and bowel disease (Halvorsen, 2020, pp. 217-20).
+Many thousands of parents in the UK are convinced that their child's autism was caused by MMR.
+The UK Vaccine Damage Payments Unit has awarded damages to 16 people who were left severely mentally or physically disabled by the vaccine.
+MMR has also been linked to an outbreak of aseptic meningitis in Brazil (Karpasea-Jones, 2006, p.
 46).
-The UK Vaccine Damage Payments Unit has awarded damages to 15 recipients of MMR.

 Wakefield soon parted company with his employer, the Royal Free Hospital in London, whose vaccine research unit is funded by SmithKline Beecham (now GlaxoSmithKline), one of the manufacturers of MMR.
 The hospital stopped treating the children in question.
 Government officials and senior doctors made every effort to discredit and dismiss Wakefield’s work, and he was forced to move to the US to continue his research.
 Spurred on by the then Health Secretary, the General Medical Council announced it was investigating Wakefield’s conduct.
-This led to a show trial which resulted in Wakefield and another doctor losing their licence to practise medicine in the UK, even though researchers around the world have replicated their findings (see www.cryshame.com).
+This led to a show trial which resulted in Wakefield losing his licence to practise medicine in the UK, even though researchers around the world have replicated his findings (see cryshame.com).

 By 2003 over 1600 UK families had been granted legal aid to seek compensation from the manufacturers of MMR – GSK, Merck, and Aventis Pasteur.
 Evidence was accumulating to implicate the vaccine in the children’s disabilities.
 But in September 2003, the Legal Services Commission suddenly withdrew legal aid from the parents, just months before the trial was due to begin.
 The High Court rejected an appeal.
 The case was heard by the younger brother of one of GSK’s directors.
-Funding was later reinstated for certain families, but the parents’ legal action is unlikely to continue as the forces ranged against them are too powerful.
+Funding was later reinstated for certain families, but the parents’ legal action floundered as the forces ranged against them were too powerful.

 Many medical articles have been published on this subject, and have reached conflicting conclusions.
 Several major epidemiological studies have failed to substantiate any link between MMR and autism.
-Critics have identified several defects in these studies (ibid., pp. 161-6).
+Critics have identified several defects in these studies (Halvorsen, pp. 198-202).
 In particular, epidemiological studies look at entire populations.

 The most that one can conclude from all these studies is that MMR is not the only or even, at least on its own, the major cause of autism.
-But then nobody ever suggested that it was. (ibid., p.
-166)
+But then nobody ever suggested that it was. (p.
+202)

 If MMR were responsible for a 10% increase in autism cases it would affect 300 UK children a year, but this would simply not show up in epidemiological studies.
 What Wakefield and other scientists are saying is that MMR triggers autism in a small subgroup of susceptible children, not in a small random selection of the whole childhood population.

-Peer-reviewed research by several groups of scientists around the world has uncovered strong evidence supporting a link between MMR and autism (Halvorsen, pp. 166-9; Neustaedter, 2002, pp. 206-7).
-The measles virus has been found in the gut, blood and even brain of the children in question.
-A group of scientists in Dublin found that 75 out of 91 children suffering from bowel inflammation and developmental problems such as autism had measles virus in their gut, whereas this was true of only 5 of the 70 comparison children.
+Peer-reviewed research by several groups of scientists around the world has uncovered strong evidence supporting a link between MMR and autism (Halvorsen, pp. 203-5; Neustaedter, 2002, pp. 206-7).
+The ‘measles virus’ has been found in the gut, blood and even brain of the children in question.
+A group of scientists in Dublin found that 75 out of 91 children suffering from bowel inflammation and developmental problems such as autism had ‘measles virus’ in their gut, whereas this was true of only five of the 70 comparison children.
 The odds of this being due to chance are 1 in 10,000.
-The team later analysed 12 samples and found that all the measles viruses were the vaccine strain rather than the wild virus.
-American doctors, too, have found measles virus in the guts of a large proportion of children with autism and bowel disease.
+The team later analysed 12 samples and found that all the measles ‘viruses’ were the vaccine strain rather than the wild virus.
+American doctors, too, have found measles ‘virus’ in the guts of a large proportion of children with autism and bowel disease.

 In a further study, Wakefield and his colleagues studied two groups of 23 children each, who all suffered bowel problems and development regression (mainly autism) after receiving a measles-containing vaccine.
 The children in the group that had been given a second such vaccine developed a recurrence, or aggravation, of symptoms including diarrhoea, blood in the stool, and fecal incontinence, whereas this did not happen to the children who had received only one vaccine.
 The odds of this difference occurring by chance are 1 in 10,000.
 Acute inflammation was four to five times more likely in the children who had received two vaccines.

-In several children with regressive autism, the measles virus has been found in the cerebrospinal fluid surrounding the brain.
+In several children with regressive autism, the measles ‘virus’ has been found in the cerebrospinal fluid surrounding the brain.
 Dr Vijendra Singh has identified specific antibodies that produce an autoimmune attack on brain tissue in response to measles vaccine.
 That MMR can cause fatal encephalitis in an apparently healthy child is shown by the case of a British boy named Daniel.
 He was given the MMR vaccine shortly after his first birthday.
 All remained well until he was 20 months when he became irritable with a high temperature and started to vomit.
 He was diagnosed with encephalitis and died a few weeks later.
 In a desperate attempt to find out what was causing Daniel’s illness, doctors had performed a brain biopsy.
-Much to their surprise, they found that measles virus had invaded his brain; it was vaccine-strain virus, and could only have come from the MMR jab (ibid., pp. 181-2).
+This revealed that his brain had been invaded by ‘vaccine-strain measles virus’ that differed by at least 5.7% from known ‘wild’ strains and could only have come from the MMR jab (Halvorsen, p.
+217; Bitnun et al., 1999).

 6. Weighing up the risks

-Many parents wrestle with the question of whether the risk of vaccine-induced damage is greater or less than the risk of damage or death due to the infectious diseases that vaccines are designed to prevent.
+Many parents wrestle with the question of whether the risk of vaccine-induced damage is greater or less than the risk of damage or death due to the ‘infectious’ diseases that vaccines supposedly prevent.
 The risks of individual diseases are becoming well known, whereas the risks of vaccination are far less certain.
 A great deal is known about short-term risks.
 Minor short-term reactions are common, and a small minority of susceptible children suffer severe short-term side-effects.

 Governments, health authorities and family doctors can usually not be relied upon to provide parents with all the information they need.
-If anything, governments and medical authorities have become less honest in recent decades; they are concerned that any public admission of serious health risks from vaccines would undermine the vaccination strategy.
+Governments and medical authorities have actually become less honest in recent decades; they are concerned that any public admission of serious health risks from vaccines would undermine the vaccination strategy.
 Moreover, the pharmaceutical industry is now thoroughly entangled with the medical establishment, giving rise to conflicts of interest.
 For instance, several doctors on the committee that advises the UK government on vaccinations have commercial links with vaccine manufacturers.
-In 2002, the US drug industry spent about $100 million lobbying politicians and health officials.
-Alan Phillips (2001) writes:
+In the United States, from 1999 to 2018, the pharmaceutical and health product industry spent $4.7 billion, an average of $233 million per year, on lobbying the US federal government; $414 million on contributions to presidential and congressional electoral candidates, national party committees, and outside spending groups; and $877 million on contributions to state candidates and committees (Wouters, 2020).

 Vaccine proponents tend to believe that most parents will choose to vaccinate their children once they have been given ‘the facts’.
 However, surveys in various countries have shown that parents who have the most concerns about vaccination are often better educated and better informed, and many are health professionals.
 Joanna Karpasea-Jones (2006, pp. 84-5) advises parents to read manufacturers’ information sheets for the vaccines in question, which contain details of side-effects and contraindications (i.e. reasons why a child should not be vaccinated).
 She says it is worth asking to see the doctor’s version of this information, which usually contains more details, especially on serious side-effects.

 The tendency in recent decades has been to inject children with ever more vaccines at an ever younger age.
-The number of vaccine shots given to children under 5 in the UK has risen from 16 in the 1980s to 32 in 2006, with 24 being given before the 15th month.
+The number of vaccine shots given to children under 5 in the UK has risen from 16 in the 1980s to 38 in 2017, including 21 by four months of age.
 This reflects an increase in both the number of different vaccines and the number of doses needed to provide ‘protection’.
 A survey in 2003 revealed that a third of UK doctors felt that babies were receiving too many vaccinations – and they’re now receiving even more.
-More new vaccines are under development: e.g. for rotavirus diarrhoea, sexually transmitted disease, cancer, malaria, birth control, cocaine addiction, and tooth decay.
+More new vaccines are under development: e.g. for sexually transmitted disease, cancer, malaria, birth control, cocaine addiction, and tooth decay.
 The increase in the total number of jabs increases the risk of side-effects, especially since vaccines are increasingly being administered in combinations or simultaneously, despite growing evidence that they may interact in ways that increase the risk of side-effects.
 Also noteworthy is that whereas most drugs are given in a dose proportional to a child’s weight, the same strength of vaccine is given to all children.

 (Dr Richard Halvorsen)